FerhatYesilkaya/Queue-Updater/readme.md

 # [ENGLISH] Queue-Updater Chrome Extension

 The Queue-Updater is a Google Chrome extension that automatically updates the queue of Rexis after a specified time (configurable).
-This extension can be easily installed by following these steps:
+This extension can be easily installed.

+## installation instruction

 1. Download this project as a ZIP file.
 2. Unzip the file and place it on your computer where you won't accidentally delete it.
 Make sure the folder does not have multiple subdirectories.